fsaint/pygptcalls/README.md

 Write your functions in a package, call the chatgpt api, and GPTCal library handles all the internal details.

-🚫 **Banned**: Don't pass nuclear launch functions or deadly robot command functions.
+🚫 **Warning**: Don't pass nuclear launch functions or deadly robot command functions.

 The **ChatGPT Function Calling Python Library** provides an easy-to-use interface for integrating Python functions with OpenAI's Function Calling API.
 It allows developers to interact with ChatGPT's conversational interface and call Python functions dynamically based on user inputs.